evoL/gif/README.md

 # gif
 [![Build Status](https://travis-ci.org/evoL/gif.svg?branch=master)](https://travis-ci.org/evoL/gif)

-An command-line image library manager for nerds.
+A command-line image library manager for nerds.

 Its main use case is to manage a library with tags and URLs for fast sharing.
 Written in [Go](http://golang.org/).